 Make a slide, have the pastor say something about the groups, or even do what I did and make a web page that lists all of your groups out divided by category for people to go to and easily find their preferred Facebook groups to join.

-But if you don’t mention it in the weekly email or put it in the bulletin or something then they’ll just sit out there and do nothing until they land on the failed experiment pile along with coed Disciple Now Weekends and grown men wearing rompers.
+But if you don’t mention it in the weekly email or put it in the bulletin or something then they’ll just sit out there and do nothing until they land on the failed experiment pile along with coed Disciple Now Weekends, grown men wearing rompers, and hopefully soon: high-waisted jeans.

 Set It, but Don’t Forget It